TOKYO

 How to order beer in Japanese

 With plenty of big players in the Japanese beer game, there are a lot of different Japanese beers to try.
-In Japan, the legal drinking age is 20 and it's legal to drink alcohol in public spaces.
-You can easily buy beer on the go from local supermarkets, convenience stores, or even some vending machines!
+In Japan, the legal drinking age is 20, and you can buy beer on the go from local supermarkets, convenience stores, or even some vending machines!
 Prices for single cans of beer start at a few hundred yen or a couple of dollars.
-Some stores may require you to confirm that you are 20 years or older so remember to have a photo ID on you.
+Some stores may require you to confirm that you are 20 years or older, so remember to have a photo ID on you.

 • Nama biru kudasai (“A draft beer, please”)